Lady Otsuya: Life

-On January 25, 1573, the Battle of Mikatagahara took place, On March 15, 800-soldiers led by Baba Nobuharu, who were attacking Iwamura Castle, attacked the Oda Army and Oda Nobunaga pulled 10,000 soldiers.
+On January 25, 1573, the Battle of Mikatagahara took place, On March 15, 800 soldiers led by Baba Nobuharu, who were attacking Iwamura Castle, attacked the Oda Army and Oda Nobunaga mobilized 10,000 soldiers.
 When Nobunaga learned that the soldiers at Iwamura's castle, led by his aunt, had attacked the troops of the Oda clan, he decided to counterattack.
-On April 12, 1573, Takeda Shingen died, and on December 22 of the same year, an event that led Lady Otsuya to lead the defense of Iwamura Castle once again.

 In 1575 when Oda army defeated the army of Shingen's son, Takeda Katsuyori, in the Battle of Nagashino, Oda Nobutada and others surrounded Iwamura castle.
 Oda Nobunaga decided to attack and take his aunt's castle, but she defended it against Oda's fierce assault for a half a year.
 After six months of battle, she left the castle to respond to Oda's false plea for peace.
 However, Nobunaga reneged on his word and had Otsuya and Nobutomo crucified as traitors on December 23, 1575.
+The rest of the castle defenders were also massacred or burned alive.

 Legacy

 Representative from Ena City Board of Educational and Cultural Affairs Division has stated that Lady Otsuya has become a basis of popular legend as "female daimyo" who possessing "unmatched beauty." and was also "aunt of Nobunaga" in many novels and anecdotes of the era following Sengoku period.
 This legend was inspiring many literature works or fictional novels.
-However, this legend of a female castle lord has no historical sources and no basis, as it only appeared through anecdotes from the later era such as Kōyō Gunkan or ``Iwamura Fushi.
+However, this legend of a female castle lord has no historical sources and no basis, as it only appeared through anecdotes from the later era such as Kōyō Gunkan or Iwamura Fushi.

 Since 1992, the residents living close to Iwamura, Ena City, Gifu Prefecture, have hung a short (split) curtain hung at the entrance of a room indicating the names of female members of each family to the memory of Otsuya no Kata, who was the castellan of the area.